What It Feels Like When a System Starts Working: The Early Signs of Real Change

 Before the metrics move, something else shifts.

-And if you don’t know how to recognize it, you may miss it — or worse, interrupt it.
+And if you do not know how to recognize it, you may miss it – or worse, interrupt it.

 This is one of the reasons transformation efforts collapse early.